 Dr. Guy Berthiaume is a Canadian historian specialized in the study of Classical Antiquity.
 On June 23, 2014, he became the Librarian and Archivist of Canada.
 Before that, he served for five years as the Chair and Chief Executive Officer of the Bibliothèque et Archives nationales du Québec.

-A native of Montreal, he earned a Ph.D. from Université Paris VIII in 1976, following an M.A. from Université Laval (1973) and a B.A from UQAM (1972).
+A native of Montreal, he earned a doctorate from the Université Paris VIII in 1976, following an M.A. from Université Laval (1973) and a B.A from UQAM (1972).
 His doctoral thesis, written under the supervision of Marcel Detienne, was published in 1982 under the title Les rôles du mágeiros. Étude sur la boucherie, la cuisine et le sacrifice dans la Grèce ancienne (Leiden and Montreal).

 Starting in 1976, the first 20 years of his professional life were dedicated to research administration.
 After five years at Université de Montréal, he joined the Fonds FCAC (which eventually became the Fonds FCAR), a non-profit organization created by the Government of Québec in 1981.
 He founded the Scholarships department and subsequently headed the Research Support and Dissemination department.
 In 1984, he joined Université du Québec à Montréal (UQAM) as Assistant Director, Research and Creation Services, a position he held until 1987, when he relinquished it to become Assistant to the Vice-Rector, Academics and Research.
 During this period, Guy Berthiaume sat as a member of the Executive Committee of the Canadian Association of University Research Administrators (CAURA), an association he chaired from 1989–1990.